 Suggested by Travellers Archive

-One of the most fun things to do is to take one of the express boats that operate on the Chao Phraya River.
-It’s a a great way to get from the newer part of Bangkok to the Old City or Chinatown.
+One of the most fun things to do in Bangkok is to take one of the express boats that operate on the Chao Phraya River.
+It’s a great way to get from the newer part of Bangkok to the Old City or Chinatown.
 The boats are never stuck in traffic jams and in addition you have a nice view from the river to the skyline of the city.
 That alone is worth a drive.
 They are fast, cheap and smog-free.
 Especially in the area between Central Pier (with Skytrain connection) and Khao San Road, the ships pass many attractions such as the Royal Palace and China Town.
 The tickets are very cheap, much cheaper than the transport by taxi or tuk tuk.
 In addition, the ride on the river Chao Phraya overlooking the Bangkok skyline is an great experience.

 22. Phra Chan Amulet Market by World in Paris